Spring Lake Ranch Therapeutic Community Notice of Privacy Practices

-A) Treatment: SLR will use and disclose your PHI to provide, coordinate, or manage your health care and any related services.
+SLR will use and disclose your PHI to provide, coordinate, or manage your health care and any related services.
 This may include the coordination or management of your health care with a third party healthcare worker if applicable.
 Information obtained from a Long-term Care Coordinator, House advisor, Resident Coordinator, or any member of your healthcare team will be recorded in your record and used to determine the course of treatment that should work best for you.
 Your team may also discuss your treatment plan, concerns and/or progress as part of a collaborative team approach to treatment.

-SLR will also provide a subsequent healthcare provider with copies of various reports that should assist him or her in treating you once you are discharge from this facility.
+SLR will also provide a subsequent healthcare provider with copies of various reports that should assist him or her in treating you once you are discharged from this facility.
 We may also send relevant portions of your medical record to a specialist to whom you are being referred for care, or to physicians whom your providers here may want to consult on a care issue.

-SLR will do everything to protect your identity in such consultations.
+SLR will protect your identity in such consultations.
 Additionally, in an emergency, SLR may disclose your PHI to others who may assist in your care/treatment, such as your spouse, children or parents.
 SLR may also disclose your PHI to other health care providers for purposes related to your treatment.

-B) Payment: Your protected health information will be used as needed to obtain payment for your health care services.
+Your protected health information will be used as needed to obtain payment for your health care services.
 This may include certain activities that your health insurance plan may undertake before it approves or pays for the health care services SLR recommends for you such as making a determination of eligibility or coverage for insurance benefits, reviewing services provided to you for medical necessity, and undertaking utilization review activities.
 For example, obtaining approval for a residential stay may require that your relevant protected health information be disclosed to the health plan to obtain approval for the admission.

-C) Healthcare Operations: SLR may use or disclose, as needed, your protected health information in order to support the business activities of SLR.
-For example, ways SLR may disclose your protected health information would be to return calls to your home and leave a message unless otherwise instructed by you, not to do this.
+SLR may use or disclose, as needed, your protected health information in order to support the business activities of SLR.
+For example, ways SLR may disclose your protected health information would be to return calls to your home and leave a message unless otherwise instructed by you not to do this.
 Whenever an arrangement between SLR and another professional involves the use or disclosure of your protected health information, SLR will have a written statement that contains terms that will protect the privacy of your protected health information.

-D) Business Associates: SLR provides some services with business associates who are independent professionals that use resident health information provided by us in order to perform these services.
+SLR provides some services with business associates who are independent professionals that use resident health information provided by us in order to perform these services.
 Examples include psychiatry services or certain laboratory tests.
 When these services are contracted, we may disclose your health information to our business associate so they can perform the job we have asked them to do.
 We require business associates to appropriately safeguard your information.

 2. Use & Disclosures You Can Agree or Object to: